 China: Data Localisation

-China has not yet issued a centralised personal data protection law or data security law.
 Currently, data localisation requirements under Chinese law mainly reside in the following laws, regulations and national standards (including their draft versions):

 - the Cybersecurity Law (CSL);

-- draft Data Security Law (DSL);
+- the Data Security Law (DSL);

-- draft Personal Information Protection Law;
+- Personal Information Protection Law (PIPL);

 - draft Administrative Measures on Data Security (the Draft Data Security Measures);